symfony/symfony-docs/create_framework/introduction.rst

 ------------------------------------------------

 Why would you like to create your own framework in the first place?
-If you look around, everybody will tell you that it's a bad thing to reinvent the wheel and that you'd better choose an existing framework and forget about creating your own altogether.
+If you look around, everybody will tell you that it is a bad thing to reinvent the wheel and that you would better choose an existing framework and forget about creating your own altogether.
 Most of the time, they are right but there are a few good reasons to start creating your own framework: